jriguera/bosh-ironic-cpi-release/README.md

   - {name: webdav_metadata_registry, release: ironic_cpi}
 ```

-Remember, the job *webdav_metadata_registry* is not needed if you are using
+Remember, job *webdav_metadata_registry* is not needed if you are using
 [Ironic Standalone](https://github.com/jriguera/ansible-ironic-standalone) and
 it was deployed with [setup-ironic-boshregistry.yml](https://github.com/jriguera/ansible-ironic-standalone/blob/master/setup-ironic-boshregistry.yml)
 following [the instructions](https://github.com/jriguera/ansible-ironic-standalone#about-bosh),